AshleyTuring/DecentralML/docker/README.md

 - `node_container` is a folder containing the description of the node image in `Dockerfile` and the command to be launch in the container created from this image `launch_client.sh`
 - `docker-compose.yml` in `decentralml_app` is a file that describes how the microservice infrastructure is built at runtime.
 Running the entire application with the method described at the beginning of this documentation, is the advised method.

+    In the docker-compose.yml file, five services are defined, one for the node and one for each role (i.e. `model_creator`, `model_engineer`, `model_contributor`, `data_annotator`).
+All the services shares the definition of the following parameters:

+    - `image`: this define what image must be used to create the container for the service
+    - `container_name`: the name of the container that is created
+    - `hostname`: the hostname of the system inside the container.
+It helps identify the service from the terminal once connected.
+    - `links`: this assures that all the services are run under the same network.
+    - `stdin_true` and `tty`: this assures that a container keeps running with a attachable shell once launched.
+This makes possible for a terminal to be connected to a running container.

+    In addition, the node service defines:

+    - `ports`: this parameters link the ports in the container with post on the host system.
+In this way, it is possible to use the node running in the container even when the clients are running locally on the host.

+    For each of the roles containers, the following parameters are also defined:

+    - `volumes`: this defines the link between the folders inside the container, with folders on the host system.
+    - `environment`: in this section, all the environmental variable are defined.
+This is the best way to set parameters needed by the services at runtime.
+These variables can then be read by the python code (i.e. look at the file `substrate-client-decentralml/src/decentralml/settings.py` to see how the default variables are read.)

-    Additional docker compose files are provided to run each component singularly.
+    Finally, single docker compose files are provided to run each component singularly.
 If you only want to run a component, you can use the command:
     ```bash
     docker compose -f xxxxx up
     ```